bruchansky/pfootprint-nlp/README.md

 ## Installation
 Scripts are written in python and use, among others, TensorFlow and IBM Watson libraries.
 TensorFlow provides some good documentation on how to install python and its library on your computer: [install python and TensorFlow](https://www.tensorflow.org/install/).

-Once both are installed (using Virtualenv on Mac for instance), running the scripts will prompt you with an error message if any library is missing, which can be easily fixed using the “sudo” command.

 In addition, you need to download and unzip the pre-trained word vector model of your choice, for instance [glove.6B.zip](https://nlp.stanford.edu/projects/glove/) or [FastText](https://github.com/facebookresearch/fastText/blob/master/pretrained-vectors.md), and put the files in your project’s folder.